Catherine Ceniza Choy

 Bio & Research Interests

 Catherine Ceniza Choy is an award-winning Asian American historian and professor of ethnic studies at the University of California, Berkeley.
-She is the author of Asian American Histories of the United States (2022) published by Beacon Press in their ReVisioning History book series.
+She is the author of Asian American Histories of the United States (2022) published by Beacon Press.
 The book features the themes of violence, erasure, and resistance in a nearly 200 year history of Asian migration, labor, and community formation in the US.
-It was awarded a 2022 Kirkus Star from Kirkus Reviews for books of exceptional merit; named a Best of 2022 Nonfiction Book by Kirkus Reviews and Ms. Magazine; selected for the 2022 Non-Obvious Book Awards Longlist; and featured in the Carnegie Library of Pittsburgh’s 2023 National Day of Racial Healing book list and the Texas Library Association’s 2023 Texas Topaz Reading List.
+It was named a Best of 2022 Nonfiction Book by Kirkus Reviews and Ms. Magazine; featured in the Carnegie Library of Pittsburgh’s 2023 National Day of Racial Healing book list; and selected as a nonfiction finalist for the 2023 Dayton Literary Peace Prize.
+In 2024, the Japanese translation of the book by Prof. Ayako Sahara was published by Keiso Shobo.

 Courses Taught